June 10, 1964

 Georgia Democrat Richard Russell offered the final arguments in opposition.
 Minority Leader Everett Dirksen, who had enlisted the Republican votes that made cloture a realistic option, spoke for the proponents with his customary eloquence.
 Noting that the day marked the 100th anniversary of Abraham Lincoln's nomination to a second term, the Illinois Republican proclaimed, in the words of Victor Hugo, "Stronger than all the armies is an idea whose time has come."
 He continued, "The time has come for equality of opportunity in sharing in government, in education, and in employment.
 It will not be stayed or denied.
 It is here!"

 Never in history had the Senate been able to muster enough votes to cut off a filibuster on a civil rights bill.
-And only once in the 37 years since 1927 had it agreed to cloture for any measure.
+And only five times in the 47 years since the cloture rule was established had the Senate agreed to cloture for any measure.

 The clerk proceeded to call the roll.
 When he reached "Mr. Engle," there was no response.
 A brain tumor had robbed California's mortally ill Clair Engle of his ability to speak.
 Slowly lifting a crippled arm, he pointed to his eye, thereby signaling his affirmative vote.
 Few of those who witnessed this heroic gesture ever forgot it.
 When Delaware's John Williams provided the decisive 67th vote, Majority Leader Mike Mansfield exclaimed, "That's it!"; Richard Russell slumped; and Hubert Humphrey beamed.
 With six wavering senators providing a four-vote victory margin, the final tally stood at 71 to 29.
 Nine days later the Senate approved the act itself—producing one of the 20th century's towering legislative achievements.